Carina-P/Skiers-Destinations/README.md

 **Remaining "bugs":**
 - Sometimes a **CORS**, Cross Origin Resource Sharing,-problem appears when **fetching information from API: Weather Unlocked**.
 The problem happens randomly to different resorts.
-When the problem occurs the **user is informed** which information could not be fetched.
+When the problem occurs, the **user is informed** which information that could not be fetched.

 ![Information to user when fetch of forecast is failing](wireframes/fetch-error.jpg)

-- Files under assets/images/weather/ has a capital letter.
+- Files under assets/images/weather/ have capital letters.
 These files are copied from [Weather Unlocked](http://www.weatherunlocked.com/) and the files are referred to in **forecast information** fetched from Weather Unlockeds API.
-The file names are not changed since information fetched referres to them with capital letter.
+The file names are not changed since information fetched referres to them with the capital letters.
-- The site has **issues with cookies** in cross-site requests since SamSite attribute is not set.
+- The site has **issues with cookies** in cross-site requests, since SamSite attribute is not set.

 ## Deployment